 For the most part, if you need hazardous tree removal for your property you should request assistance from your local government, which may, in turn, ask for help from FEMA disaster relief.

 FEMA will not fund the removal of broken limbs from private property unless they extend over the ROW and pose an immediate threat.
 In most cases, your insurance should cover it.

 However, as already mentioned, you can also get a low-interest disaster loan, as can businesses of all sizes located in a disaster zone.
 These loans are administered by the Small Business Administration (SBA).
 A physical damage loan to cover the repair of physical assets may potentially be used to pay for debris removal.

 Private property owners may find that they are approached if a tree or stump on their property presents a hazard, or should talk to their local government.

 How Can Applicants Properly Validate that a Tree is Hazardous?

-As already mentioned, FEMA will only provide funding for the removal of trees and stumps that cause a hazard.
+As already mentioned, FEMA disaster relief only provides funding for hazardous tree removals.
 The validation requires cooperation between FEMA, the state, and the applicant (again, applicants are local and tribal governments).
 The best practices are as follows: